LegoFigure11/usb-botbase/README.md

 This project was created for the purpose of development for bot automation.
 The creators and maintainers of this project are not liable for any damages caused or bans received.
 Use at your own risk.

 ## Installation
-Download [latest release](https://github.com/olliz0r/sys-botbase/releases/latest) and extract into your Nintendo Switch SD card.
-Restart your switch.
+1. Download [latest release](https://github.com/Koi-3088/sys-usb-botbase/releases/latest) and extract into your Nintendo Switch SD card.
+2. Open the `config.cfg` located in `atmosphere/contents/43000000000B` using your favorite text editor.
+3. Change text to `wifi` if you want to connect wirelessly using sockets, or `usb` if you want to connect using a USB cable.
+4. Restart your Switch.

 ## Credits
-- Big thank you to [jakibaki](https://github.com/jakibaki/sys-netcheat) for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!
+- Big thank you to [jakibaki](https://github.com/jakibaki/sys-netcheat) for a great sysmodule base to learn and work with, as well as being helpful on the ReSwitched Discord!
-- Thanks to RTNX on discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
+- Thanks to RTNX on Discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
 - Thanks to Anubis for stress testing!
+- Thanks to FishGuy for the initial USB-Botbase implementation.